Birth Trauma Healing Via Somatic Experiencing®

-Another principle is that strong emotional release or catharsis is not actively encouraged, not only so that the person’s “witness” is fully present to process shifts, but also because this may take them outside their window of tolerance and work against them by re-traumatising.
+Another principle is that strong emotional release or catharsis is not actively encouraged, not only so that the person’s “witness” is fully present to process shifts, but also because this may take them outside their window of tolerance and work against them by re-traumatizing.

 In SE the focus is always on how the nervous system is responding and less about meaning-making.
-However, sessions also involve psycho-education on how it all fits together in the context of the person’s history and specifically challenging events, understanding their stress physiology and individual patterns of containing their feelings to avoid overwhelm.
-Feelings are validated and the impact of birth trauma is normalised during sessions.
+However, sessions also involve psychological education on how it all fits together in the context of the person’s history and specifically challenging events, understanding their stress physiology and individual patterns of containing their feelings to avoid overwhelm.
+Feelings are validated and the impact of birth trauma is normalized during sessions.
 The language of the primal brain is sensation, and feelings or emotions are also tracked as body sensations.

-During the guided processes body memories may arise as images, symbols, sounds, smells, tastes, and impulses to move the body in particular ways, vocalise or relase emotions, and these then take the lead in the exploration.
+During the guided processes body memories may arise as images, symbols, sounds, smells, tastes, and impulses to move the body in particular ways, vocalize or release emotions, and these then take the lead in the exploration.

-When working with birth-related trauma, the first step is to establish the person’s internal and external resources as well as a level of safety and grounding in the body and nervous system.
-Awareness is placed on places of contrast and shifts – of expansions and contractions in the body.
+When working with birth-related trauma, the first step is to establish a level of safety and grounding and in the body and nervous system and connection with the practitioner.
+The person builds their repertoire of external and internal resources and awareness is placed on places of contrast and shifts – of expansions and contractions in the body.

 There is also a noticing of any discharge of energy in the form of heat, change in breathing pattern, heart rate, trembling, sweating, movement of energy and other bodily changes.